rackerlabs/rackspace-how-to/content/general/windows-os-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 1. Check for and install outstanding patches for the server.

-2. After the any outstanding patches have been install, reboot the server and ensure the January 2018 Security rollups have been applied.
+2. After the any outstanding patches have been install, reboot the server and ensure the latest Security rollups have been applied.

 **Enable mitigation**